derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 Third, you receive AI-powered answers, and all answers include source citations.
 This means you can see which document the answer came from, ensuring reliability.

 In summary, it's web-based, provides specialized agents with **Wiki MD as the primary agent**, and delivers AI answers with source citations."

-**Key Message:** "Web-based, specialized agents with Wiki MD as primary, AI answers with source citations"

 ---